AchoArnold/discount-for-student-dev/README.md

 * [Github Campus Experts](https://apply.githubcampus.expert/) [FREE] - GitHub Campus Experts are students who build technical communities on campus, with training and support from GitHub.Apply to become part of the program while you’re a student.

+* [JetBrains Academy](https://hyperskill.org/) [FREE] - A flexible platform for organizing and distributing structured and interactive tech skills education.
+Study Java, Python, Kotlin, and other programming languages in a project-based learning environment.

 ##  Data science

 * [Deepnote](https://deepnote.com/education) [FREE] - The best way to collaborate with others on data science projects.
 Education plan allows you to create an unlimited amount of Deepnote teams and work with any number of collaborators.